dummbold/Wetter-Freund/README.md

 - NO eye-burning dashboard - the software ist for admin use, but it still looks kind of nice.

-Start your journey in the [WIKI](https://github.com/dummbold/Wetter-Freund/wiki) Please note the Information for different languages at the beginning of the HOME-Page.
+Start your journey in the [WIKI](https://github.com/dummbold/Wetter-Freund/wiki)

+This documentation is written in german language – please note the Information for different languages at the beginning of the HOME-Page.